onnx/turnkeyml/docs/lemonade/README.md

     lemonade serve
 ```

-Visit the [server spec](https://github.com/onnx/turnkeyml/blob/main/docs/lemonade/server_spec.md) to learn more about the endpoints provided.
+Visit the [server spec](https://github.com/onnx/turnkeyml/blob/main/docs/lemonade/server_spec.md) to learn more about the endpoints provided as well as how to launch the server with more detailed informational messages enabled.

 # API